-Based on the proposed MoG explanation, an effective model should better generate edges and capture subgraphs iteratively, which triggers the following four basic questions.

-$\bullet$ \textbf{How to preserve subgraph information?} Neural models have to use vector for this purpose, which lets the dimension of vectors become an important factor to define the vector accommodation.
+MoG explanation can extend to RNN-based, CNN-based, and other models by viewing encoding as the generation of subgraphs with differences.
+Based on the generation of subgraphs, there are two fundamental questions for different models to classify.

-$\bullet$ \textbf{How to implement iterative encoding?} Two kinds of iteration are shown in Figure \ref{fig:problem2}.
-Sentence-level iteration allows model to encode words one by one as used in RNN-based model.
-With sentence-level iteration, the order of subgraph is the sentence length.
-All layer-aware models implement layer iteration by generating representations in one layer to feed next layer.
+$\bullet$ \textbf{How to implement iterative encoding?} Fig. \ref{fig:problem2} shows two kinds of iteration.
+Sentence-level iteration allows the model to encode words one by one, as in the RNN-based model.
+With sentence-level iteration, the order of the subgraph is the sentence length.
+All layer-based models implement layer-level iteration by generating representations in a layer and feeding them into the following layer.